Rapidops

 For instance, let's say that a customer wants to purchase a gaming laptop.
 Their journey will involve these steps.
 They will:

-• Start searching on the world wide web using specific features.
+• Start searching on the World Wide Web using specific features.

 • Compare their findings with other brands, read online reviews, and create a list of their probable products/brands.

-• Head onto various ecommerce shops to compare the prices, discounts, promos
+• Head onto various e-commerce shops to compare the prices, discounts, promos

 • Interact with in-store customer agents and get more details on the key features and in-store offers.